SEA KAYAK TRIP - ISLE OF SKYE

-A sea kayak trip exploring the beautiful Sleat Peninsula on the Isle of Skye - we use the Mallaig to Armadale ferry to travel over to the Isle of Skye for a day of sea kayaking at a location on South Skye, we then return to Arisaig on the ferry at the end of the day.
+WHAT TO EXPECT A sea kayak trip on the Isle of Skye exploring the beautiful Sleat Peninsula - we use the Mallaig to Armadale ferry to travel over to the Isle of Skye for a day of sea kayaking at a location on South Skye, we then return to Arisaig on the ferry at the end of the day.
 The trip is designed to make a sea kayak day out on Skye accessible for those staying around Mallaig, Arisaig or Fort William.
 As an alternate option you could meet us at Armadale on the Isle of Skye.

-This trip runs every Wednesday from June to September.
+This trip runs on request from April to September.

 - Look for Seals, Otters and White tailed Eagles whilst exploring the Beautiful Sleat peninsula.

 - Our guides choose the journey from a number of excellent locations in South Skye.

 - Join this trip with an Arisaig day trip to make for a great 2 day sea kayak experience.

 - Meet in Arisaig or Armadale on the Isle of Skye.

 TRIP OPTIONS Day trip | Arisaig 08.30 - 18.00, Armadale 10.30 - 16.30 | £85 Adult | £55 under 16 (min age 12)

 This trip runs on request, please get in touch if you are interested in booking this trip.
 Pricing above is based on a group of at least 4 (minimum charge for this trip - £340).